asmagill/hammerspoon_asm/guitk/manager/README.md

    * the manager object userdata
    * the userdata object of the element whose frame has changed -- this may be equal to the manager object itself, if it is the managers frame that changed.

+ * Frame change callbacks are not passed to the parent passthrough callback; they must be handled by the manager in which the change occurs.

 - - -

 <a name="insert"></a>